Rahul424213w/Truth-lens/QUICK_DEPLOY.md

-# 🚀 TruthLens - Zero Setup Deployment
+# 🚀 TruthLens - GitHub Pages Deployment

-Your TruthLens project is now **100% ready for deployment** with no manual configuration required!
+Your TruthLens project is now **100% ready for GitHub Pages deployment** with no manual configuration required!

 ## ✅ What's Already Configured